Thirteen Things NOT to Do as a College Freshman

 1. Telling people your ACT or SAT score

-Unless someone asks you, don’t bring up your ACT or SAT score.
-That is now a thing of the past and completely irrelevant now that you are a college student.
-Everyone at the university is there for a reason, and no one cares what you scored on a standardized test.
+Don’t bring up your ACT or SAT score unless someone asks you.
+That is now a thing of the past and completely irrelevant that you are a college student.
+Everyone at the university is there for a reason, and no one cares what you score on a standardized test.

 2. Telling everyone you are a sophomore in terms of credits

 This is a way to get on people’s nerves very quickly because it comes across as you being better than all the other freshmen.
-It is best to just not mention it unless you are directly asked about it.
+It is best not to mention it unless you are directly asked about it.

 3. Cramming for exams like you did in high school

 As someone who would study for exams the night before and get straight A’s in high school, I can assure you that college tests are much harder.
-Cramming for exams simply does not work in college unless the exam is solely memorization-based (such as fill-in-the-blank questions).
+Cramming for exams does not work in college unless the exam is solely memorization-based (such as fill-in-the-blank questions).
 For the most part, college, exams require a deeper understanding of the material.
 A great way to study for college exams is to start studying a week in advance and continue to study every day before the test.
 Always attend review sessions for the exam.
-One of the best ways to study for college tests is to get a small group together and go over the material.
-If you are able to explain the content to someone else, you should be well prepared for the test.
+One of the best ways to study for college tests is to get a small group together and review the material.
+If you can explain the content to someone else, you should be well prepared for the test.

 4. Looking at your phone while walking on campus

-Staring down at your phone while walking on campus is dangerous because there are usually bikers and skateboarders nearby, so you need to be aware of your surroundings.
-And, if you look around you will likely run into friends or people from your dorm while you are walking on campus and can stop to say hello or simply wave to them.
-Or better yet you can smile and say hello to someone you haven’t yet met.
+Staring down at your phone while walking on campus is dangerous because bikers and skateboarders are usually nearby, so you need to be aware of your surroundings.
+And, if you look around, you will likely run into friends or people from your dorm while you are walking on campus and can stop to say hello or wave to them.
+Or better yet, you can smile and say hello to someone you haven’t met.

 5. Going home every single weekend

-A mistake a lot of kids who go to a university near their home will make is going home every weekend.
-Weekends are when people are going out and having fun with their friends on campus.
-Most of my best memories from college happened on the weekend because that was when my friends and I were going to the beach, going for hikes, or exploring nearby towns together.
+A mistake many kids who go to a university near their home will make is going home every weekend.
+Weekends are when people go out and have fun with their friends on campus.
+Most of my best memories from college happened on the weekend because that was when my friends and I went to the beach, hiking, or exploring nearby towns together.
 If you want to go home on the weekend, try to limit yourself to once a month.

 6. FaceTiming your long-distance partner every day

 FaceTiming your long-distance partner every day is excessive.
-It is much better to live in the moment and spend time with people on campus.
+Living in the moment and spending time with people on campus is much better.
 Especially during the first few weeks of school, it is best to be out of your dorm meeting new people.
 If you want to FaceTime or call your partner, try not to let these calls consume your free time.

 7. Drinking in the dorms or bragging about being drunk